fermyon/developer/content/spin/v2/redis-outbound.md

 **General Notes**

-* Address and key parameters are strings.
+* Key parameters are strings.
 * Bytes parameters are byte slices (`[]byte`).
 * Lists are passed as slices.
 For example, `redis.Del` takes the keys to delete as a `[]string`.
 * Errors are return through the usual Go multiple return values mechanism.